Derya Arhan: International career

-Turkey girls' U-17
+Turkey U17

-She was admitted to the Turkey women's national U-15 team, and debuted in the friendly match against Azerbaijan on October 2, 2013.
-She capped twice and scored one goal for the Turkey U-15 team.
+She was called up to the Turkey women's national under-15 team, and debuted in the friendly match against Azerbaijan on 2 October 2013.
+She capped twice and scored one goal for the Turkey U15 team.

-Arhan played first time for the Turkey women's national U-17 team in the friendly game against the team from Greece on March 2, 2104.
-She later took part in the 2014 UEFA Development Tournament and 2015 UEFA Women's Under-17 Championship qualification – Group 8 matches.
+Arhan played her first game for the Turkey U17 team in a friendly against Greece on 2 March 2014.
+She later took part in the 2014 UEFA Development Tournament and 2015 UEFA Women's Under-17 Championship qualification matches.

-Turkey women's U-19
+Turkey U19

-Between 2015 and 2018, Arhan played for the women's national U-19 team.
-She was part of the team, which became champion of the 2016 UEFA Development Tournament.
-She played in two matches of the 2017 UEFA Women's Under-19 Championship qualification – Group 10 and in every three games of the 2017 UEFA Women's Under-19 Championship qualification – Elite round Group 2 as well as 2018 UEFA Women's Under-19 Championship qualification – Group 10.
-She scored two goals in 24 matches for the national U-19 team.
+Between 2015 and 2018, Arhan played for the national under-19 team.
+She was part of the team that won the 2016 UEFA Development Tournament.
+She played in two matches of the 2017 UEFA Women's Under-19 Championship qualification, all games of the Elite round, and the 2018 UEFA Women's Under-19 Championship qualification.
+She scored two goals in 24 matches for the under-19s.

-Turkey women's
+Turkey

-On November 8, 2018, Arhan debuted in the Turkey women's national football team playing in the friendly match against Georgia.
+On 8 November 2018, Arhan debuted in the senior team in a friendly match against Georgia.